fter

 seen here and you can learn more about the canal a little further on, in the direcion of Hoole and Boughton here).

-In May 2003, those aforementioned curious- and rather attractive- old stones were removed by the council, apparently to prevent 'undesirables' from sitting
+At this point, it is necessary to update a little of the above information for, in May 2003, those aforementioned curious- and rather attractive- old stones were removed by the council, apparently to prevent 'undesirables' from sitting

 on them.
 That we ordinary citizens also enjoyed using them for a picnic or a bit of a breather didn't seem to count for much in the decision.